 Sorry to be the bearers of bad news in this desert-esque heatwave, but it turns out that sleeping with a fan on could actually be bad for your health.

-If you keep your fan on all night you could be at risk of sinus problems, exacerbated allergies and dehydration, among other health issues.
+Sleeping with a fan on all night you could be at risk of sinus problems, exacerbated allergies and dehydration, among other health issues.

 This is because as the fan circulates it dries the air out and when you breathe in that dry air it can cause your nasal passages to produce excess mucus and become blocked up.